daffainfo/ctf-writeup/GREP CTF 2023/Royal Steg/README.md

 ![stegseek](images/stegseek.png)

 We got password-protected zip file.
 Now we need to crack the zip password to obtain the flag by using `JohnTheRipper`.
-Here is the command that I used
+Here is the command I used

 ```shell
 zip2john steg.jpg.out > hash_steg.txt